 Privileges and Responsibilities

-Many people vie for the opportunity to be a citizen of a great nation, but Dr. Martyn Lloyd-Jones dives into the breathtaking reality that the Christians have a far greater privilege and responsibility as citizens of the Kingdom of God.
-In the Doctor’s continued exposition of Ephesians 2:19, he dives into the magnificent realities that entail being made a citizen of the Kingdom.
-First, God is actively pursuing the good of each and every member of the kingdom.
-As The Doctor wonderfully notes, “All the resources of the Godhead are for us.”
-Accordingly, we have been given all the spiritual blessings in the heavenly places, which find their pinnacle in our access to God Himself.
-While The Doctor acknowledges that he could spend forever discussing the blessings, he turns the sermon to discuss some of the responsibilities of the Christian.
-By way of illustration, if a man is in the army, he is going to be expected and required to live, look, and act a certain way, and it will be his greatest joy to do so.
-He wants to represent his King and kingdom well!
-How much greater is the weight of responsibility for the Christian.
-He was brought into the kingdom by the blood of his King.
+Many people vie for the opportunity to be a citizen of a great nation, but Dr. Martyn Lloyd-Jones dives into the reality that Christians have a far greater privilege and responsibility as citizens of the kingdom of God.
+In this sermon on Ephesians 2:19 titled “Privileges and Responsibilities,” Dr. Lloyd-Jones explains the magnificent realities that entail being made a citizen of the kingdom.
+God is actively pursuing the good of each and every member of the kingdom.
+As Dr. Lloyd-Jones notes, “All the resources of the Godhead are for us.”
+Accordingly, Christians have been given all the spiritual blessings in the heavenly places and find their pinnacle in access to God Himself.
+Dr. Lloyd-Jones turns the sermon to discuss some of the responsibilities of the Christian.
+By way of illustration, if a person is in the army, they are going to be expected and required to live, look, and act a certain way, and it will be the greatest joy to do so.
+They want to represent their king and kingdom well.
+How much greater is the weight of responsibility for the Christian who was brought into the kingdom by the blood of their King?